VagelisXaniadakis/AI-Pacman-Project-2/README.md

 The only file I edited:

     multiAgents.py
-Where all of the multi-agent search agents will reside.
+Where all of the multi-agent search agents reside.